 The best advice I can give is to find a certified financial planner (CFP) that you trust for insights and advice.
 Your work 401(k) plan should offer help from its own CFP so you may want to start there first.
 Another resource is Let's Make a Plan.org which is sponsored by the CFP Board.

-I have had a private CFP that I trust implicitly since 2008 and working for a non-profit, I don’t have a huge portfolio.
-But his help has been invaluable by putting things in perspective for me when the stock market looks a little shaky, or by devising investment strategies that I can embrace over the long term.
+I've had a private CFP since 2008 that I trust and working for a non-profit, I don’t have a huge portfolio.
+But his help has been invaluable by putting things in perspective for me when the stock market looks a little shaky or by devising investment strategies that I can embrace over the long term.